deepzphil/bookmanagement-/README.md

 This project is a bookmanagement system with crud operations

-clone the repository  using git clone
+clone the repository  using git bash by giving command  git clone "url" and it will be cloned in the local.

+Once cloned,open the IDE and in project explorer right click where we have option for import and import existing maven project and chose the project.

 steps:
 1.right click the project and click run as and select maven build then a edit configuration box will appear and give the command "clean install" to build